 Eric M. Friedland, CFA

 Mr. Friedland joined Lord Abbett in 2015.
 His previous experience includes serving as Portfolio Manager and Director of Municipal Credit Research at Schroders Investment Management; Public Finance Group Credit Officer and Managing Director at Fitch Ratings; Director of Municipal Research at Belle Haven Investments; Director at Financial Security Assurance; Senior Analyst at Moody’s Investors Service; Financial Analyst at Salomon Brothers; and Advanced Staff Accountant at Ernst and Whinney.
 He has worked in the financial services industry since 1987.

-Mr. Friedland earned a BA in political science and psychology from the State University of New York at Albany, an MS from Northeastern University Graduate School of Accounting, and an MBA from Duke University Fuqua School of Business.
+He earned a BA in political science and psychology from the State University of New York at Albany, an MS in accounting from Northeastern University Graduate School of Accounting, and an MBA from Duke University‘s Fuqua School of Business.
 He also is a holder of the Chartered Financial Analyst® (CFA) designation.

 Fixed-Income InsightsAmid the Pandemic, State and Local Governments Appear ResilientJuly 10, 2020 by Eric FriedlandBy and large, we believe issuers in this key segment of the municipal bond market have the financial resources and flexibility to weather the disruptions caused by COVID-19.Next Page

 Fixed-Income InsightsThe Global Pandemic’s Impact on U.S. Municipal BondsWe highlight the challenges as well as the potential resilience of the U.S. municipal bond market and its credit quality in a period of extraordinary volatility and economic shock.Next Page